strands-project/scitos_apps/README.md

 Dependencies
 ------------
-The following depencies are required for this package:
+The following decencies are required for this package:

 * mpstat, from the sysstat package
 * sensors, from the lm-sensors